Scalabrini Mission House

 The Scalabrinian Center for the People on the Move (SCPM) is a development of previous initiatives of assistance to refugees and migrants in Metro Manila.
 It was a tangible sign of social action by the St. Frances X. Cabrini Province on the occasion of the great jubilee of the year 2000.
 It provides hospitality and preparation to migrants who are leaving or returning from abroad.
 It is part of the House for Migrants Network.
 The director Fr.
 Paulo Prigol, cs.

-Opened on June 1st, 1993, the Scalabrini Center for People on the Move is a non-stock, non-profit organization which serves and assists overseas workers, seamen, and refugees, without discrimination to age, gender, race, ethnic background, religion or belief.
+Opened on June 1st, 1993, the Scalabrini Center for People on the Move is a non-stock, non-profit organization which serves and assists overseas workers, seafarers, fishers, and refugees, without discrimination to age, gender, race, ethnic background, religion or belief.

 We envision a society in which freedom of movement is guaranteed and people are not displaced by economic disadvantage or political oppression.
 Our mission is to help create a community of nations that respect and promote the rights of the people on the move.
 We dream of a society where differences are not divisive, where borders are not barriers, and where communities coexist in justice, peace and solidarity.

 The Episcopal Commission for Migrants and Itinerant People (ECMI) is the operative unit of the Catholic Bishops’ Conference of the Philippines (CBCP) for the care of people involved in human mobility.
 Since 1984 the secretary of ECMI has been a Scalabrinian missionary, currently Fr.
-Restituto Ogsimer, cs.
+Roger Manalo, cs.

 Established in 1987, the Scalabrinian Migration Center (SMC) is a research center on migration from and to Asia.
 SMC has a documentation section, publishes the quarterly Asian and Pacific Migration Journal, conducts research projects, and organizes conferences and seminars.
 SMC is part of the Scalabrini Migration Study centers (SMSC) network and is currently directed by Dr. Maruja M.B.
 Asis.

 The Scalabrini Formation Center (SFC) is a seminary for languages and philosophy studies.
 It was blessed by Card.
 Sin in 1985.
 It is directed by Fr.
-Alvirio Mores, cs and Fr.
-Nguyen Quang Huynh, cs
+Nguyen Quang Huynh, cs and Fr.
+Reynaldo Saavedra, cs

 The Scalabrini Theological House of Studies (STHS) began in 1988, but it transferred to the new building in 1992.
 It is an international community.
 It is directed by Fr.
-Luis Antonio Diaz Lamus, cs and Fr.
-Tran Quoc Bao (Joseph), cs.
+Leo Bobila, cs; Fr.
+Tran Quoc Bao (Joseph), cs; and Fr.
+Giang Nguyen, cs

 The Postulancy Program consists of about nine months of preparation before the Novitiate.
 It is located in the new building in Cebu inaugurated in 2010.